abuuer/abuuer-fastify-vue-fullstack_project/README.md

 ## Features

-### Categories
+- **Backend:**

+  - Built with Fastify and Typescript.
+  - Uses Prisma for database interaction.
-- CRUD API for categories.
+  - Implements CRUD operations for categories and products.
-- Display categories as a tree.
+  - Displays categories as a tree structure.
-- Show the count of products for each category, including recursive children categories.
+  - Shows the count of products for recursive children categories.

-### Products
+  - Handles image resizing during uploading to be 320 \* 320.

+- **Frontend:**

+  - Developed with the latest version of Vue.js.
+  - Utilizes Vue Router for navigation.
-- CRUD API for products.
+  - Implements CRUD operations for categories and products.
-- Display top parent categories.
-- Display children of the selected category.
+  - Displays top parent categories and children of the selected category.
-- Resize images to 320x320 during upload.
-- Delete button with confirmation message.
+  - Includes a delete button with a confirmation message.

+- **Database:**
+  - MySQL is used as the database.

 ## Technologies Used